Prithul-the-creator/clipwave-ai/README.md

 1. **OpenAI API Key Error**
    - Ensure your API key is valid and has sufficient credits
-   - Check the `.env` file is in the correct location
+   - Check the `.env` file is in the root directory and contains your API key

 2. **Video Download Failures**
    - Some videos may be restricted or unavailable